xaxxon/MeteorRestTutorial/tutorial.md

 subdirectory which contains all the information about your project that meteor needs to run it.

 ## Run the sample project
-In the BlogMaker directory, simply type:
+In the BlogMaker directory, start the webserver by typing:
 ```bash
 > meteor
 ```
 and wait for it to say
 > => App running at: http://localhost:3000/

 Now, point your web browser at http://localhost:3000/ and you should see a button press counting app.
+Press the button to your heart's content.

 ## Now delete the sample app
 We're going to start from scratch